Durgapur: Location

 Durgapur is located at 23.55°N 87.32°E. It has an average elevation of 65 m.

 Durgapur is in the Paschim Bardhaman district of West Bengal, on the bank of the Damodar River, just before it enters the alluvial plains of Bengal.
 The topography is undulating.
 The coal-bearing area of the Raniganj coalfields lies just beyond Durgapur; some parts intrude into the area.
-The area was deeply forested until recent times, and some streaks of the original sal and eucalyptus forests can still be seen.
+The area was deeply forested until the end of 20th century and some streaks of the indigenous sal and Mahua forests can still be seen scantily.